 For any renovation, it is essential that one person or company takes responsibility for all aspects of the work such as a general contractor.
 If the work involves only window replacement, be certain that the contractor is well experienced with window replacement and that you have discussed the extent of finishing that is expected.
 Before signing a contract be sure to have all incidentals itemized and accounted for to avoid any additional costs.
-Additional costs such as clean up, disposal of removed and/or remaining materials or drywall/plaster repair and painting are often overlooked.
+Additional costs such as clean up, disposal of old materials or plaster repair and painting are often overlooked.

 For work involving masonry repair, great skill and extensive knowledge and experience is required.
 Talk with the contractor and ask about the specific skills required to protect historic masonry from deterioration.
 Competent and knowledgeable tradespeople are proud to give recent references.

 It is also recommended that you ask the contractor for multiple references.

-Randomly select individuals as refered by local building supply stores and call them.
+Randomly select individuals from the reference list and call them.
 Background work can save time and money up front.